Whether you embrace the term whole-heartedly or it makes you cringe, the decision to move to warmer weather each winter makes you a “snowbird.”

 This option may not be available if you travel overseas for your winter home.
-You’ll need to update your health insurance records, print a doctor’s authorization, and have your medical records faxed to your next provider.
+Instead, you’ll need to update your health insurance records, print a doctor’s authorization, and have your medical records faxed to your next provider.

 5. Bring your relevant documents.

 You’ll need all of your paperwork when traveling south for the winter.
 That means your identification, passport, rental leases, and insurance information should be readily available.
-If you want to reduce the risk of having these items get lost, you might upload digital versions to the cloud or your smartphone.
+If you want to reduce the risk of losing these items, you might upload digital versions to the cloud or your smartphone.

 6. Don’t forget about your pets!

 Pets are part of the family.
-When you get ready to leave for the winter, they’re likely coming along for the trip.
+So when you get ready to leave for the winter, they’re likely coming along for the trip.
 Once you’ve got your prescriptions ready for the journey, please remember to contact your veterinarian to get the necessary medication for your pet.

 Where you plan to live might also require proof of your pet’s vaccination records.
 That means you’ll need to show their current status or schedule an appointment to get everything updated when you arrive.
-Most communities require you to buy an annual pet license, so make sure you’ve budgeted that expense.
+In addition, most communities require you to buy an annual pet license, so make sure you’ve budgeted that expense.

 7. Take your cooking supplies.

 Some people take everything from the espresso machine to the microwave when they head to the warmer temperatures each year.
-You don’t need to bring the small appliances (they’re available when you arrive), but it does help to take a few essentials.
-If you have a cast-iron pan, a saucepan, and a griddle, you can handle most cooking needs.
+You don’t need to bring the small appliances (they’re available when you arrive), but they help take a few essentials.
+For example, if you have a cast-iron pan, a saucepan, and a grill, you can handle most cooking needs.